Rubb

 Rubb Building Systems is a privately owned manufacturer of tension fabric buildings and shelters, also known as Rubb halls.
 With origins in Norway, the company has locations in Rubbestadneset and Bergen, Norway, Sanford, Maine, and Gateshead, Tyne & Wear, United Kingdom.

 Rubb provides structures as either buildings or shelters.
 Buildings are fully engineered and designed to multiple design standards and building codes, including AISC, AISI, ASTM, ASCE, AWS, and NFPA in the United States, and British Standards (BS).
 Shelters are designed to endure harsh weather, but the manufacturer makes no claims concerning load capability other than to provide destructive test results obtained from factory tests.

 In the commercial aviation sector, Rubb has furnished aircraft hangars to major airline carriers including United Airlines and AirTran Airways.
-Rubb structures are currently located at Boston's Logan International Airport and at Atlanta International Airport.
+Rubb structures are currently located at Boston's Logan International Airport and Atlanta International Airport.
 The aircraft hangars are primarily used for aircraft line maintenance of Boeing 717 and Boeing 777 aircraft.